We started our discussion of the Eight Verses of Mind Training by Langri Tangpa, with the first verse:

-And this also gets into the second interpretation of the verse, which is consider ourselves the lowest of all and the others as higher – this is understood as being a servant of others and serving them.
-And so Shantideva says:
+These lines also touch upon the second interpretation of this second verse of Eight Verses of Mind Training, which is to consider ourselves the lowest of all and others as higher.
+The image used for this is being a servant to others and serving them.

-And so, there’s a lot of that, I don’t have all of the quotes here, but how I’m going to use this body to serve others and to help others, Shantideva says that quite a lot as well.
-And so in this sense, see ourselves as the lowest and the others as supreme.
+Shantideva emphasizes this point quite a lot, of how we’re to use this body to serve and help others.
+In this sense, we see ourselves as the lowest and others as supreme.

-It’s not so easy to view oneself as a servant of humanity and the servant of all beings, that “I’m going to use all my talents, my body, and so on, to help others,” but this of course is what we do when we make these offerings.
-Remember, we were making the offerings of concentration, in which we offered all our practices and so on to help others.
-And in doing this, we need to be extremely humble.
-And so Atisha in The Bodhisattva Garland of Gems:
+It’s not so easy to view oneself as a servant of humanity and the servant of all beings.
+It is to think, “I’m going to use all my talents, my body and so on to help others.”
+We do something similar when we make the offerings of concentration, in which we offer all our practices and so on to help others.
+In doing this, we need to be extremely humble.

 (3) Let me make my own failings be known and seek not mistakes in others.
 So, let me keep my own good qualities hidden and make the good qualities of others be known.

-In other words, think less of ourselves.
-If we have faults, let that be known, don’t hide it.
-Don’t speak about the faults of others, and keep our own good qualities hidden in a humble way, and speak more of the good qualities of others.
+In other words, we should think less about ourselves.
+If we have faults, let that be known, don’t hide them.
+Don’t speak about the faults of others, keep our own good qualities hidden in a humble way and speak more of the good qualities of others.